Muonium as a probe of point defects in type-Ib diamond: introduction

+This paper aims to utilize Mu$_\text{T}^0$ as a potential probe of point defects in semiconductors and demonstrate this principle with type-Ib diamond.
+The method is unique because it has sensitivity for detecting not only unpaired electrons but also charged defects without magnetic moments.
+Charged defects play a key role in charge carrier recombination processes in semiconductors, which ultimately determine the overall device performance.
+Hence, the ubiquity of Mu$_\text{T}^0$ implies its potential application to industrially important semiconductors such as Si and SiC.
+In addition, because muons have a well-defined momentum, its implantation depth (and spread) in materials can be readily determined.
+Traditional ``surface'' muons used in this study may not give a good spatial resolution.
+However, in combination with a low energy muon source~\cite{Blundell, Bakule}, the method can potentially be a unique probe for defect physics in sub-surface layers.

-This paper aims to utilize Mu$_\text{T}^0$ as a potential probe of point defects in semiconductors and demonstrate this principle with Mu interacting with substitutional nitrogen atoms (N$_\text{s}^0$) and nitrogen-vacancy (NV) centers in type-Ib diamond.
-Both N$_\text{s}^0$ and NV centers are well-known color centers in diamond single crystals.
-The N$_\text{s}^0$ center, known as the ``P1'' centers in diamond studies, substitutes a carbon with nitrogen atom, and thus is a deep donor with a single paramagnetic electron~\cite{Loubser}.
+This paper focuses on Mu interaction with two well-known point defects in type-Ib diamond: substitutional nitrogen atoms (N$_\text{s}^0$) and nitrogen-vacancy (NV) centers.
+The N$_\text{s}^0$ center, known as the ``P1'' centers in diamond studies, substitutes a carbon with nitrogen atom, and thus is in a deep donor state with a single paramagnetic electron~\cite{Loubser}.
 Type-Ib diamond, by definition, contains a high concentration of dispersed N$_\text{s}^0$ atoms ($\approx$100~ppm), which are introduced to the host crystal lattice during the growth process.
 The NV center, on the other hand, is composed of a nearest neighbor pair of a substitutional nitrogen atom and carbon vacancy site~\cite{Doherty}.
-This photoluminescent point defect, its negatively charged species in particular, has attracted immense research interest for decades because of its unique property in hosting a pair of coupled electrons, which forms a total spin S~=~1 system.
+This photoluminescent point defect, its negatively charged species in particular, has attracted immense research interest for decades because of its unique property in hosting a pair of coupled electrons, which can have a total spin of $m_S = \pm$1 or 0.
 With its exceptionally long spin coherence time in the order of milliseconds, NV centers in diamond provide a leading platform for various quantum applications such as quantum information processing and high-sensitivity local field probing~\cite{Barry}.